Mother’s Day: My Annual Day of Bittersweet Reflections

 Mixed Feelings

 Up until several years ago, I had never really given her credit for the many wonderful things she brought to my life– love and family, laughter and personality.
 She was almost 53 when she died, not long after holding our first daughter, and she left us too soon.
-When I used to focus on my mother’s life as one of unfulfilled potential, I have gained perspective over the years.
-Perhaps MY LIFE is one of unfulfilled potential.
-Maybe yours is, too.
+Although I used to focus on my mother’s life primarily as one of unfulfilled potential, I have gained perspective over the years.
+Perhaps MY OWN LIFE is one of unfulfilled potential.
+Think about it: Maybe yours is, too.
 And anyway, part of my momma Myrl’s potential resides in ME.
 She was the one who most deeply shared my birthday, and it is now up to me to make the most of all that.

 At one time, I resented having to share my birthday with Mother’s Day every few years, but now I know it’s an honor.
 This year I am not sharing my birthday with actual Mother’s Day (we’re a few days off).
 But, I am thinking of you, Mama, and will raise a glass of wine (yes, I have put those demons far behind) not just in your memory but in your honor.